 All polyamines come from amino acids.
 So, any amino acid has the ability to form them.
 That said, amino acids which are sometimes mentioned in relation to polyamine production include:

-This does not mean if you start taking with these amino acids, your levels of spermidine would go up.
+This does not mean if you start taking these amino acids, your levels of spermidine will go up.
 They might or might not.
 It would take human proof to know for sure.

 7 Spermidine vs. Niagen

 While I have been skeptical of both of these supplements, the fact remains there is more research on these supplements than spermidine.